dotnet/EntityFramework.Docs/entity-framework/ef6/entity-framework-relationships-and-navigation-properties.md

 ---
-title: "Entity Framework Relationships and Navigation Properties | Microsoft Docs" ms.custom: "" ms.date: "2016-10-23"
+title: "Entity Framework Relationships and Navigation Properties - EF6"
-ms.prod: "visual-studio-2013"
+author: divega
-ms.reviewer: ""
+ms.date: "2016-10-23"
-ms.suite: ""
+ms.prod: "entity-framework"
-ms.technology:
+ms.author: divega
-  - "visual-studio-sdk"
+ms.manager: avickers

-ms.tgt_pltfrm: ""
+ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: 8a21ae73-6d9b-4b50-838a-ec1fddffcf37
 caps.latest.revision: 3
 ---
 # Entity Framework Relationships and Navigation Properties
-This topic gives an overview of how the Entity Framework manages relationships between the entities.
+This topic gives an overview of how Entity Framework manages relationships between the entities.
 It also gives some guidance on how to map and manipulate relationships.